-Of course, migFx automatically resolves the resulting dependency between Customer and Account and ensures that the Customers are migrated (and the CustomerId assigned its value) before the dependent Accounts (using the value assigned to CustomerId).
+Of course, Hopp automatically resolves the resulting dependency between Customer and Account and ensures that the Customers are migrated (and the CustomerId assigned its value) before the dependent Accounts (using the value assigned to CustomerId).

 But imagine a large migration, where the migration of all Accounts may take considerable time.
 Let's say that an iteration of all Customers is desired to solve some minor issue internal to the Customers (for instance that Surnames are not starting with an upper case letter).
-Indeed a minor correction, and it would be a wasteful to be forced to iterate all dependent Accounts.
+Indeed a minor correction, and it would be wasteful to be forced to iterate all dependent Accounts.

 Luckily, since the values assigned to the CustomerIds remain the same across all the iterations, the ReceiverId foreign keys on the Statements within the Accounts are still valid even though the Customers are iterated.
 So there is no need to iterate the Accounts.